yanicksenn/unity-console/README.md

 # Unity Console
-Unity3d console allowing the toggling of console output and debugging of unity events.
+Unity3d console allowing the toggling of console output and debugging of UnityEvents.

 Feedback is welcome.